 Each of these responsibilities has many components.
 Consider just the Fair’s finances.
 It’s necessary to pay bills, make deposits, keep accurate records of proceeds and expenditures, enter financial data into QuickBooks, work with our accountant on tax matters.
 Someone must take tickets and maintain the cash box at the door at the Follies and Fashion Show; someone has to make sure restaurants have up-to-date counts for lunches and banquets; someone must walk around town on the day after the Fair and write checks to the restaurants that served us.
 Is all this a labor of love?
 Yes it is!

 The committee works hard, but it would be impossible to produce the Fair without the effort of other volunteers.
-Every year attendees step up to do job big and small: taking the day’s proceeds to the bank, distributing daily newsletters, taking tickets at lunches and evening events, being big brothers and sisters, running the morning meet and greets, introducing speakers, wrangling A/V equipment, MCing the Fashion Show and Fantasia Fair Follies, staffing 306A Commercial Street, our spot to relax and mingle after hours– those are only just a few things Fairgoers do for the Fair!
+Every year attendees step up to do job big and small: taking the day’s proceeds to the bank, distributing daily newsletters, taking tickets at lunches and evening events, being big brothers and sisters, running the morning meet and greets, introducing speakers, wrangling A/V equipment, MCing the Fashion Show and Fantasia Fair Follies–those are only just a few things Fairgoers do for the Fair!

 Interacting with your peers and townspeople is a big part of your Fair.
 It’s a great way to make friends and gain confidence and contribute to the well-being of Fantasia Fair.

-The wonderful Emily Sheldon is our Volunteer Wrangler and has been for more than ten years.
-Please e-mail her or talk to her when you see her at the Fair to ask what you can do to help.
-She needs you, and the Fair needs you!
-Emily will be at the Fair Office for registration and will hold a brief organizing meeting for volunteers immediately following the orientation brunch on the Monday of the Fair (at the same location).
+The Fair needs you!
+Sign up at the Fair Office at registration or at our brief organizing meeting for volunteers immediately following the orientation brunch on the Monday of the Fair (at the same location).
 Please attend to find out how you can help out during the week.